qque/java-calculator/README.md

 Once the project has been built, you can open the calculator by running `./run`

-It's possible to run the project normally in an IDE such as Visual Studio Code, but you will need to make sure the
+It's possible to run the project normally in an IDE such as Visual Studio Code, but you will need to make sure that JEP is properly configured.

 The following flags can be passed to `./run`: